MagmMe/WellCore-Beacon-App/README.md

 Update CCL Location Manager.

 V2.0
-Update for two or more beacons
+Update for two or more beacons.